Merck Manual

 • Spina bifida involves defective closure of the vertebral column, sometimes with a protruding sac containing meninges (meningocele), spinal cord (myelocele), or both (myelomeningocele).

-• Chiari II, often causing hydrocephalus, is common.
+• Chiari II type malformation, often causing hydrocephalus, is common.

-• Folate deficiency is a significant risk factor, but other factors include maternal use of certain drugs (eg, valproate), maternal diabetes, and possibly a genetic component.
+• Folate deficiency is a significant risk factor, but other factors include maternal use of certain medications (eg, valproate), maternal diabetes, and possibly a genetic component.

-• Children with minor defects are asymptomatic, but others typically have varying degrees of paralysis and sensory deficits below the lesion.
+• Children with minor defects can be asymptomatic, but others typically have varying degrees of paralysis and sensory deficits below the lesion.

 • Lack of muscle innervation leads to atrophy of the legs and orthopedic deformities.